 Some people struggle with feeling highly anxious in a social situation, they may fear judgement, rejection or humiliation.
 They tend to try to stay away from social situations due to fear.
 They may have difficulty speaking in front of groups or directly to people.
 The somatic symptoms can include an upset stomach, sweating, blushing, or their mind going blank.

-Some people may experience anxiety symptoms based on a specific stimulus: public speaking, clowns, spiders, storms, driving, tests, etc. Check out the Virtual Reality Exposure Therapy tab to address these symptoms.
+Some people may experience anxiety symptoms based on a specific stimulus: public speaking, clowns, spiders, storms, driving, tests, etc.

 *Therapist does not provide medication management